Is one sin greater than another?

 No temptation has overtaken you except what is common to humankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.

 The Greek word for sin is hamartia, the meaning of wandering, of going in the wrong direction, that is, the way of death and not of life.
 Sin does not consist of breaking ethical rules but foraying from actual life.
 Through sin, man freely resigns from the possibility of sharing in the divine life.
 Sin is the knowing and free violation of God’s will by thought, word, or deed.
 And because God’s will is revealed in His laws, biblical sin is also called deceit.

 From the accounts of the Scriptures, we know that God forgives every sin, but only through fasting and prayer.

 Prayer is the ray of light for which we are always longing.
 It is the power of man to enter into dialogue with God.
 Prayer comforts, strengthen, rejoices, and helps man to know himself in depth.
 Together with fasting, they become the wings with which the Christian can soar to Heaven.
 Man has almost grown accustomed to the noise and fury in himself.
-And the world around him and can no longer easily endure quietly of soul.
-Because of the noisy winds in the world and ourselves, we can scarcely hear the gentle barely whispered voice of the spirit; that is why fasting is necessary.
+And the world around him can no longer easily endure quietly of soul.
+Because of the noisy winds in the world and ourselves, we can scarcely hear the spirit’s gentle, barely whispered voice; fasting is necessary.